otrv4/otrv4/otrv4.md

 6. Generate a zero-knowledge proof that `Ra` was created according to the protocol by setting `cR = HashToScalar(7 || G*r7 || (Qa - Qb)*r7)` and `d7 = r7 - a3 * cR mod q`.
 7. Store the values of `G3b`, `Pa - Pb`, `Qa - Qb` and `Ra` for use later in the protocol.

-The SMP message 3 is a TLV type 13 with the following data:
+The SMP message 3 has the following data:

 ```
 Pa (POINT), Qa (POINT)